Color theory is both the science and art of using color.

 These are some conclusions that professionals have made regarding what colors they choose to invoke certain feelings.

 Red – This color is usually associated with urgency.
 It creates a feeling of high energy.
-We have often seen when it comes to clearance sales.
+We have often seen this when it comes to clearance sales.

-Orange – Alerting and aggressive, generally a good call to action color.
+Orange – Alerting and aggressive, generally a good call-to-action color.

 Yellow – Known to make people feel bright and vibrant.
 This color is used to make people feel excited.